-At the end of these monthly payments you have two main options, depending on whether you wish to own the vehicle or not.
+At the end of these monthly payments you have two main options.

 If you wish to own the vehicle, you’ll need to pay what’s known as a balloon payment.
-Once this is paid (and not before), the car will be yours.
+Once this is paid, the car will be yours.

-If you don’t want to keep the vehicle, you can hand the car back, whereupon many people choose to start another PCP agreement.
+If you don’t want to keep the vehicle, you can hand the car back.
+Many people then choose to start another PCP agreement.

 How can I end my PCP early?

-If all these boxes are ticked, you can cancel the agreement.
+If you tick these boxes, you can cancel the agreement.

 What if I haven’t reached the 50% mark yet?

 If you’ve already paid more than 50% back, you can voluntarily terminate your PCP agreement.
-However, you won’t receive any refund.
+But you won’t get any refund.